 Nice to meet you!
 My name is Jenn

 In all my work, I draw on the power of story to connect and inspire, the holding of sacred space for deep speaking and listening, and the invitation to show up exactly as you are -

-Bringing 20 years experience in diverse supportive leadership roles, I offer rich skills in hosting courageous conversations, catalyzing transformational change through participatory approaches, exploring with expressive arts, and integrating mindfulness practices.
-As a Life-Cycle Celebrant and ordained Reverend of Metaphysics, I also perform a range of creative, inclusive and spiritual ceremony services including legal marriage.
+Bringing 20 years experience in diverse supportive leadership roles, I offer rich skills in hosting dialogue, catalyzing transformational change through participatory approaches, exploring through expressive arts, and integrating nature connection and mindfulness practices.
+We expand our sense of what is possible through creative, collaborative and intentional exploration.

 As a lifelong learner, my fascination for group process, expressive arts, ceremony & transformative change have woven through my life in many ways.
 Currently, I am falling in love with plant medicine.